 The Tick Cell Biobank

-IMPORTANT MESSAGE: Due to the Covid-19 lockdown, the Tick Cell Biobank is running at a minimum level, and we are currently unable to supply cell lines.
-However, we are responding to enquiries as usual.
+IMPORTANT MESSAGE: Due to the Covid-19 restrictions, the Tick Cell Biobank is running at a reduced level.
+We are responding to enquiries as usual, and have resumed supply of cell lines.
+Please contact Dr Lesley Bell-Sakyi for further information.

 Ticks are blood-feeding arthropods which transmit many human and animal diseases.
 Research into prevention and cure of these diseases, which are caused by viruses, bacteria and protozoa, is greatly assisted by the use of cell culture systems that enable study of both how tick cells function, and how and why ticks transmit these disease-causing pathogens.